joinhandshake/heroku-buildpack-xmlsec/README.md

 # heroku-buildpack-xmlsec

 A buildpack for installing xmlsec1 on Heroku

 This fork is for Cedar14, as the original repo only supported standard Cedar (openssl version incompatibility)

+## Unsupported

+This buildpack is no longer supported by Handshake.

 ## Usage